webOSArchive/squid-sslbump-dockerless/README.md

-(docker-less) squid-sslbump-rpi
+(docker-less) squid-sslbump
 ======================
-squid ssl proxy with icap without Docker on raspberry pi.
+squid ssl proxy with icap without Docker on Debian-based environments.
 Based on justinschw/docker-squid-sslbump-rpi, which was based on syakesaba/docker-sslbump-proxy.
 The Docker install didn't work on my Pi Zero, so here it is on the "bare metal."

 Base Environment
 ======================